 Popular Career Options

-According to the U.S. Bureau of Labor Statistics (BLS), the employment change for landscape architects is predicted to increase by 5% from 2014 to 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the employment change for landscape architects is predicted to increase by 4% from 2018 to 2028 (www.bls.gov).
 The BLS reported that the increase in employment for landscape architects was attributed to the need for environmentally friendly buildings with additions like rooftop gardens and water recycling.
+As of May 2018, the median annual salary for landscape architects is $68,230.
 Other common qualifications for positions in agriculturally related fields include knowledge of chemicals and pesticides.
 Individuals with an associate's degree in landscape architecture can gain entry-level jobs similar to the following:

 - Landscape management technician